Secret Menu Options at Popular Chains You Never Knew

 If you haven't ordered this iconic secret menu item from In-N-Out yet, west coasters, get on it!
 This delicious fry box is topped with American cheese, caramelized onion, and the iconic signature sauce.

-Next time you're craving something sweet from McDonald's, ask for a plain snack-size McFlurry with half of an oatmeal raisin cookie mixed in (the entire cookie is overkill in such a small cup).
+Next time you're craving something sweet from McDonald's, ask for a plain snack-size McFlurry with half of a chocolate chip cookie mixed in (the entire cookie is overkill in such a small cup).

 Panera: Power Breakfast Egg White Bowl with Roasted Turkey